Azamattf/AltimeterBoard/README.md

 This is an ongoing project aiming to build a Teensy-based barometric altimeter that displays altitude on a display.

-Organization: Techical University of Munich
+Organization: Technical University of Munich

 Lab: Spacecraft Electronics